Employment Law in WA | Employment Lawyers Western Australia

 The FWA provides general protections for independent contractors, prohibiting adverse action, coercion, abuses of freedom of association and discrimination based on certain attributes including race, sex, sexual orientation and age.

 General protections dismissal disputes must be heard through a private conference at the FWC.
-If the dispute is not settled through a private conference, the FWC can list the matter for Arbitration, however for this to take place, both parties to the dispute must agree and notify the FWC that they consent to arbitration.
+If the dispute is not settled through a private conference, the FWC can list the matter for arbitration.
+For this to occur, both parties must agree and notify the FWC that they consent to arbitration.

 Independent Contractors Act 1996 (Cth)

 Under Section 12 of the ICA, if a contract is unfair or harsh, a contractor may be able to make an application to the Federal Court to review the contract.
-If the Court finds that the contract or part thereof is unfair and or harsh, it may make an order setting aside the whole or a part of the contract, or make an order varying the contract.
+If the court finds that the contract or part thereof is unfair and or harsh, it may make an order setting aside the whole or a part of the contract, or make an order varying the contract.

 To make a claim in the WAIRC you must be an employee who is employed under the state system and earning less than $149, 400.00.